luebken/platform-example-logistics/demo.md

 The following demo shows how Crossplane and the Kubernetes ecosystem can be used to build digital twins in the logistics field.

+## Digital Twins

 A digital twin is a unique digital representation that serves as the real-time digital counterpart of a physical object or process.
 It updates itself on it's state, condition and context.
-And provider value by visualization, analysis, prediction and optimization.
+And provides value by visualization, analysis, prediction and optimization.

+## Digital Twins in Shipping Logistics

+Digital twins can be used for a variety for use-cases in shipping logistics.
+For the sake of this demo we'll focus on Trailers, Ships, Trucks and Trailers.

+Crossplane and the Kubernetes Ecosystem provides us with an incredible platform which we can use to build and operator digital twins.

+### Demo

 We will be demoing the following: